FabienTregan/TheOldManGlitch/readme.md

   Appendix A can be printed or kept accessible as a cheatsheet with address and shortcut during presentation.

+## Aknowledgement

+Thanks to
+* [Glitch City Laboratory forums](https://forums.glitchcity.info/index.php?topic=8534.msg211327) for sharing all that knowledge and beauty about glitches.
+And specially to ZZAZZ for [this post](https://forums.glitchcity.info/index.php?topic=6638.0)
+* Contributors of the [pret github repository](https://github.com/pret/pokered) for the disassembling, commenting and sharing Pokemon Red (and others) ROM.
+* WapiFlapi for helping choose the proper terms for different involved principles
+* ISSOtm and Sherkel (GBDev discord and Glitch City Laboratories forums) for proofreading and pertinent advices
+* Organizers of Toulouse Java User Group and Toulouse DevFest for undertanding this talk (and a weird previous one) was not out of topic
+* Attendees, for their time and feedback

 ## Setting up everything

-  This chapter guide you through setting everything to reproduce the demonstration.
+  This chapter guides you through setting everything to reproduce the demonstration.
   If you just want the writeup, skip to next chapter.

 ### Resolution